 A lot of the recommendations so far have been to balance and lower the blood pressure.
 However, if you’re struggling with a low blood pressure or hypertension then you need to reach for the beetroot.
 Whether you like eating them as a snack or as part of a smoothie is entirely up to you, but beetroot expands your blood vessels and improves blood flow which will give you more energy too.

 And finally, do beans really help us?
 Yes of course they do, that silly rhyme is actually quite accurate.
 Beans and lentils have loads of the good sort of fibre in them which helps your gut to bind to bad cholesterol and flush it out of your body.

 Look after yourself and your family by taking out a health insurance policy with us today.
-As part of our #LoveYourHeart campaign this February we are offering all new policies a £50 One4All voucher which you can use at hundreds of restaurants and stores.
 If you have a large family, you may also like to know that here at General & Medical you only have to pay for the first child, the rest go free!